 Those with recurrent ear infections behind the ear drum and patients with fluid behind the ear drum for a few months are candidates for ear tube placement.
-"The ear tubes are an opening in the ear drum so that if fluid or infection develops behind the ear drum it can come out through the tube, Rambo explained.
+"The ear tubes are an opening in the ear drum so that if fluid or infection develops behind the ear drum it can come out through the tube, Danoff explained.
 "Ear tubes also allow air to go behind the ear drum to help prevent the fluid and infections from redeveloping."

-"The best way to prevent ear infections is to be up to date on the recommended vaccinations, avoid smoking/being around smoke, vigilant hand washing particularly during the cold and flu season," said Rambo.
+"The best way to prevent ear infections is to be up to date on the recommended vaccinations, avoid smoking/being around smoke, vigilant hand washing particularly during the cold and flu season," said Danoff.
 "Rest and appropriate nutrition are important as well."

 Breastfeeding or the using ventilated bottles have also been found to reduce incidences of AOM.
 According to a 2009 study in the journal Pediatric Research, breastfed children have more serum antibodies, which can help them fight off AOM.
 In addition, when a baby is bottle-fed, negative pressure inside the bottle may cause the infant to suck excessively and generate negative pressure within the Eustachian tube, which can encourage AOM.